fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+If you're asked to be a hero, be a hero;
+If you're not asked to be a hero, be a hero.

 Some people, when you give them enough rope, they make a lasso;
 other people, they make a noose.